cha6z/Modern-Control/README.md

 ## Author

 **Chabod Masere**
-Electrical & Aerospace Engineering
+Bachelor of Engineering, Electrical & Aerospace
-Robotics and AI
+Master of Robotics and AI